 The institute was established in 1960 and was originally called Rajendra Medical College Hospital after Rajendra Prasad, the first President of India.
 The Medical College Hospital came into existence in February 1965.Dr N.L.
 Mitra was the first principal of the college.
 Dr. K.P.
 Shrivastava was the first director of the Institute after it was renamed.Currently RIMS is in news for its up gradation.
 The Institute provides free medical service to the patients along with essential drugs.

-The college has 1500 bedded multi specialty hospital with advanced diagnostic tools.
-There are Oncology centre with the latest radiation machinery, a 100 seated dental college is about to function from the 2016 session.
-The college also has a 14 bedded trauma centre, the first of its kind in Eastern India.
+The college is 1500 bedded Multi-Speciality Hospital with Advanced Diagnostic Tools.
+There is Oncology centre with the latest Radiation Machinery, a 100 seated Dental College.
+The college also has a 14 bedded Trauma centre, the first of its kind in Eastern India.

 Ranchi, Jharkhand, India